 An all-time favourite movie for many is Back to the Future.
 Ever since the trilogy wrapped up, some have clamoured for a fourth instalment or even a remake.
 But let’s face it, those ideas primarily appeal to producers dreaming of box office gold.
 Robert Zemeckis and Bob Gale, the masterminds behind the films, have consistently shut down any talk of sequels or reboots.
 Zemeckis himself has said the story has been told, and a good story doesn’t need a reboot.
 In other words, no amount of wishful thinking is bringing Marty McFly back to the big screen.

 Yet some property industry leaders seem convinced that the answer is simple: drag the Australian Public Service (APS) back to the office full-time, scrap hybrid and regional workforce models, and pretend the last few years never happened.
-Never mind that these models have expanded significantly post-pandemic or that workforce expectations have permanently shifted – just get everyone back to their desks, ad the problem is solved.
+Never mind that these models have expanded significantly post-pandemic or that workforce expectations have permanently shifted – just get everyone back to their desks, and the problem is solved.

 The missing considerations

-The question isn’t whether the APS should return to traditional office structures, it is how we collectively build a model that ensures government workplaces remain fit for purpose.
+The question isn’t whether the APS should return to traditional office structures; it is how we collectively build a model that ensures government workplaces remain fit for purpose.

 Notably, much of the push for increased attendance is being driven by commercial landlords and their representatives.
-Since the pandemic, it has become clear that office demand is changing, and forward thinking landlords are already responding by reimaging office spaces to align with the needs of a modern, flexible workforce.
+Since the pandemic, it has become clear that office demand is changing, and forward-thinking landlords are already responding by reimaging office spaces to align with the needs of a modern, flexible workforce.
 While higher office occupancy rates undoubtedly benefit commercial property interests, these arguments often lack nuance, oversimplifying a more complex topic of discussion, and in many cases ignoring key economic and operational realities.
 There are several critical factors that often go unmentioned – or perhaps deliberately dismissed – in this debate.

 Organisational priorities come first

-Under this framework, agencies determine workforce arrangements based on its strategic priorities, while ensuring that service delivery, operational efficiency, and workforce engagement remain at the forefront.
+Under this framework, agencies determine workforce arrangements based on strategic priorities, while ensuring that service delivery, operational efficiency, and workforce engagement remain at the forefront.
 Workforce arrangements – whether it’s hybrid, regional, in-office or remote, are not based solely on individual preferences but are informed by rigorous analysis and approval processes at senior levels.

-These decisions consider a wide-range of benefits to the agency which include how the arrangement will support the operational needs of the agency, including retaining critical skills.
+These decisions consider a wide range of benefits to the agency which include how the arrangement will support the operational needs of the agency, including retaining critical skills.
 Post-pandemic, these processes have become more sophisticated, making the APS an increasingly attractive employer for professionals seeking flexibility and regional opportunities.

 The APS exists to serve the public

-The APS is responsible for delivering services to the public, using resources in the most effective, efficient, and economically rational way.
-The primary cost for most government departments is personnel, meaning the focus should be on fostering an engaged, supported, and productive workforce – not on artificially inflating demand for commercial office space – which does not demonstrate efficient use of taxpayer dollars.
+The primary cost for most government departments is personnel – not property.
+The focus should be on fostering an engaged, supported, and productive workforce – not on artificially inflating demand for commercial office space – which does not demonstrate efficient use of taxpayer dollars.

-The Commonwealth Property Management Framework reinforces this, requiring agencies to minimise the office footprint and utilise space more efficiently, supported by an occupational density target of 14m 2 pe occupied work-point.
-It wasn’t long ago that commentators were actively calling for the government to reduce and better utilise space and work arrangements – which they have done.
-According to the most recent Australian Government Office Occupancy Report (2023), there was a 4.3% increase in agencies meeting this target, indicating that the APS is actively reducing unnecessary office space – which is a positive sign.
+The Commonwealth Property Management Framework emphasises the need for agencies to minimise office footprints and use space more efficiently, with a target of 14m² per occupied workpoint.
+It wasn’t long ago that the same commentators calling for a full-time office mandate, were also actively calling for the Commonwealth to reduce its footprint.
+The Commonwealth have been actively working toward this target upon lease expiries – and according to the latest Australian Government Office Occupancy Report (2023), the APS are continuing this trajectory, demonstrated by a 4.3% increase in agencies meeting this target.
+This is a positive trend.

 Expanding beyond Canberra benefits the Nation

 While Canberra will always be the APS home, expanding its presence across Australia is a net positive.
-The APS Location Framework 2 recognises that employing staff in varied locations and allowing flexibility helps address a critical skills shortage across the APS – this is a growing concern, with 88% of APS agencies reporting critical skills gaps in 2024.
-Flexibility increases the APS’s accessibility, broadens its talent pool, enhances stakeholder engagement, and contributes to regional economies, many of which are experiencing growth far exceeding that of traditional CBDs.
-This decentralisation also strengthens intergovernmental collaboration, improving service delivery at all levels.
+The APS Location Framework2 recognises that employing staff in varied locations and allowing flexibility helps address a critical skills shortage across the APS – this is a growing concern, with 88% of APS agencies reporting critical skills gaps in 20243.

 Further, investment in regional infrastructure is at an all-time high, and workforce mobility trends indicate a strong preference for flexibility, livability, and work-life balance.
 Many professionals now prioritise these factors over traditional career pathways – and the APS – like any forward-thinking employer, acknowledges and adapts to these shifts to remain competitive in attracting and retaining top talent.